flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 - The ID should be unique for each application and must exactly match the [ID tag](/docs/for-app-authors/metainfo-guidelines/#id) in Metainfo file.

-- The reverse domain portion _must_ be in lowercase.
+- The domain portion ie. all components except the last, _must_ be in lowercase.
 The entire ID should be in lowercase if possible.

 ```
 # Good